Last Updated: 26 Nov, 2022

 In terms of intonation, I feel like it’s a mix of multiple languages.
 Most of the time I’m a little confused about which syllable I should put the stress on.

 At first, everything is foreign to me.
 Once I read the transcript and translation it becomes a bit easier when I focus on listening again without them after finishing each lesson.
-This can change though if the speech rate is faster than the one used in the course.

 Pros

 The course design is very minimal and the lessons are very straightforward.
 All you have to do is listen and repeat (speak from day 1).
 I know it sounds too good to be true but it works.
 Obviously, you have to focus.
-You’d be disappointed if you expect some sort of gamification.
+You'd be disappointed if you expected some sort of gamification.

 With most apps or sites, you probably do the active recall only after you’re finished.
 With RCM you do it while doing the lesson and after.
 That’s twice.
+While others start with A1 (beginner) TII starts with A0 (total beginner).

 RCM doesn’t have a particular topic.
 The sentences are totally random and most are informal because ‘that’s more logical grammarly and also common and useful for the average student.’

 He incorporates basic grammar in the sentence naturally.
 He even bolded them so we know which one.
-As I begin to focus on that I started to understand the structure of the sentence and frankly speaking, it does make learning noticeably easier.
+As I began to focus on that I started to understand the structure of the sentence and frankly speaking, it does make learning noticeably easier.

 I’m going to quote what he wrote in the intro booklet regarding the grammar as I think that’s one of the reasons why it’s effective, at least to me.

-Sentence patterns follow a plan shared by the most popular textbooks.
+“Sentence patterns follow a plan shared by the most popular textbooks.”

 Each grammar note is written based on what each RCM lesson is about.
 So, if lesson 5 deals with prepositions that’s what you’ll see there.
-Knowing why they are structured the way they are, what tenses it uses, etc feels great.
-It’s indeed just like grammar textbooks except without audio and videos.
+Knowing why they are structured the way they are, what tenses they use, etc feels great.

-With the addition of Leggi Con Me, you learn more new vocabulary daily.
-Sometimes, words that are in Ripeti Con Me are also in the readings.
-There are times when such words appear in the former and for the life of me, I just can’t remember but when it appears again in the latter repeatedly, I can remember them though not all the time.
+There are times when such words appear in the former and for the life of me, I just can’t remember but when they appear again in the latter repeatedly, I can remember them though not all the time.

 Leggi Con Me is doable if you’re busy because they aren’t long.
 Some are less than a minute or two.

 He uses 1,000 most frequent words.
 Since I already know the structure it’s only a matter of changing the word.
 This helps me narrow the vocabulary to those I most likely use in my daily life rather than a totally random one.
-Even Benny, the Irish polyglot gives the same advice.

-What Stefano intends to do with the course is to train our brains to think in Italian.
-I experienced that when I wrote an email to him in Italian two weeks after starting the course (without knowing the grammar).
 No, I didn’t write fully in Italian.
 It’s just one sentence.
 I remember the words I wanted to use from the lessons.
 It’s like choosing one word from one sentence and the rest from another sentence.
 I didn’t even remember the English translation.
 It’s all Italian.

 He wrote back to me completely in Italian.
 I was so surprised so I had to use Mr. Google.
-A month after, I read back the email and I understood every word he used.
+A month later, I read back the email and I understood every word he used.
 Such an awesome feeling!

 He cares about the progress of his students.
 Hence, why he does the live streams, actively replies to pretty much all comments, and does chat support.
 He’s very hands-on about his own courses.